 If your flight has been cancelled or delayed for more than five hours, you have the right to withdraw from your flight and receive a complete refund.

-If your flight was cancelled, you also have the choice of taking an alternative flight, organised by Westjet, to get you to your destination.
+If your flight was cancelled, you also have the choice of taking an alternative flight, organized by Westjet, to get you to your destination.
 You can learn more about rebooking and refunds here.

 No win, no fee